 Butterfly bandages get their name because they have a narrow non-adhesive area in the center and adhesive wider sides, making them look like a butterfly.
 They are also called “butterfly stitches” or “wound closure strips.”

-Butterfly bandages are similar to SteriStrips, which are also used to hold wounds together so they can heal.
+Butterfly bandages are similar to SteriStrips, which are also used to hold wounds together to heal.

 How to Use a Butterfly Bandage

 For many wounds – even gaping ones that are fairly deep – it isn’t necessary to go to the emergency room for stitches.
-Many of these wounds can easily be treated at home with a butterfly bandage.
+A butterfly bandage can easily treat many of these wounds at home.
 In fact, many people are surprised when the doctor in an ER applies a butterfly bandage instead of giving stitches.